Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Experiments

 \subsection{AFT Models}

-For each hardware configuration and dataset, the \acrshort{tpe} algorithm was used to select the hyper-parameters~\cite{ozaki2020multiobjective,zitzler2008quality}, and it was iterated for 1000 trials.
-This was chosen to be substantially larger than the 200 used successfully by Watanabe \textit{et al.}~\cite{tpe_params} while still allowing for reasonable run times~\cite{legriel2010approximating}.
-We used three optimisation criteria: benign accuracy, training time, and adversarial accuracy, seeking to maximize both benign and adversarial accuracy while minimizing training time (and therefore deployment cost).
+For each hardware configuration and dataset (see Section~\ref{datasets}), the Tree-structured Parzen Estimator (TPE) algorithm was used to select the parameters~\cite{ozaki2020multiobjective,zitzler2008quality}, and it was iterated for 1,000 trials.
+We used three optimisation criteria: benign accuracy, training time, and adversarial accuracy, seeking to maximise both benign and adversarial accuracy while minimising training time (and therefore deployment cost).
 We selected a set of parameters as per the TPE algorithm and trained on 80\% of the samples for each of the MNIST, CIFAR10, and CIFAR100 datasets.
 Of the remaining samples, 100 were withheld to be attacked and used to evaluate the adversarial accuracy.
-Figure~\ref{fig:experiments} illustrates this methodology.
-For each dataset, we tested this on ten random splits of the data to create 10 unique test/train pairs.
-For each trial, we recorded attack generation time, model training time, model inference time, benign accuracy and adversarial accuracy, and the size of the training set, test set, and attack set.
-Using these values, we fit an AFT model to the number of failures (indicated by accuracy and sample size) and the attack generation time after adding dummy variables for the dataset and hardware device.
-Additionally, we approximate the \acrshort{aft} model using the methodology depicted in Figure~\ref{fig:experiments}.
+For each dataset, we tested this on 10 random splits of the data to create 10 unique train/validation pairs.
+For each trial, we recorded attack generation time, model training time, model inference time, benign accuracy and adversarial accuracy, and the size of the training set, validation set, and attack set.
+Using these values, we fit an AFT model to the number of failures (indicated by accuracy and sample size) and the attack generation time after adding categorical variables for the dataset and hardware device.